Master’s in Marriage and Family Therapy Degree Overview

 You can earn your MA in Marital and Family Therapy degree online or on-campus, offering you an educational experience that is both customizable and tailored to your schedule.

-Program Campus Locations
+Program Campus Locations in California

 The Master of Arts in Marriage and Family Therapy program is offered both on-campus and online.
-Click an image below to learn more about each campus and what each one has to offer.
+Click an image below to learn more about each university campus and what each one has to offer.

 At Alliant, our mission is to prepare students for professional careers of service and leadership and promote the discovery and application of knowledge to improve the lives of people in diverse cultures and communities around the world.
 Our Vision is an inclusive world empowered by Alliant alumni.